Blendtec/fedtest/README.md

 ### 1. Header Hero

-As a User I want to see a nice branded Hero with the Header text centered in the Hero, and the Hero background image muted with a red overlay.
+As a User I want to see a nice branded Hero section with the Header text centered in the Hero, and the Hero background image muted with a red overlay.
 See [screenshot](screenshot-hero.png)

 Header text should be white on the red background.
 Feel free to look at some of the miscellaneous pages on Blendtec.com.
 But write your own code, and feel free to do it differently.